Search continues for 6-year-old girl missing in South Carolina

-Officers say Faye Marie Swetlik was last seen around 3:44 PM Monday playing in her front yard at Londonderry Lane in Cayce just off Highway 302.
+Officers say Faye Marie Swetlik was last seen around 3:44 PM Monday playing in her front yard at Londonderry Lane in Cayce just off Highway 302 in the Churchill Heights neighborhood.

+Officers said Tuesday morning that residents with RING doorbells are asked to check their video feed for clues or information about Swetlik.
+At this point, law enforcement says all possibilities are open about where she could be.

-In a news conference late Monday night, Capt.
+In a news conference, Capt.
 Adam Myrick with the Lexington County Sheriff's Department said they can confirm she rode the bus home from school and got off that vehicle near her home.
 He did not speculate on what may have happened next.

 Myrick said the search area is all in about a one mile radius of where the girl was last seen.